djc/corda-rpc/README.md

 useful for code running in constrained environments (IoT) or interfacing with other native code.

-This project was written within [ING Bank](https://github.com/ing-bank/), while working on the ValueX project to create a digital securities distribution platform for institutional investors The provided functionality is separated into three crates, as explained below.
+This project was written within [ING Bank](https://github.com/ing-bank/), while working on the ValueX project to create a digital securities distribution platform for institutional investors.
+The provided functionality is separated into three crates, as explained below.

 The **current state of the project can be described as pre-alpha**.
 So far I have worked to get a simple